suneetsawant/Predicting-Bike-Demand/README.md

-# Predicting-Bike-Demand-
+# Predicting Bike Demand

-This is something
+This is an implementation of regression model to predict bike demand using [Bike Demand](https://www.kaggle.com/c/bike-sharing-demand) kaggle dataset.
+The jupyter notebook covers the EDA with visualisations and the final model.